bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 '''''

 One very common HTTP and reverse-proxying server is Nginx.
-A sample server confuguration block is shown below:
+A sample server configuration block is shown below:

 .. code-block:: nginx